LOCAL OUTREACH MINISTRIES

 “Food Pantry Sunday” is held the third Sunday of each month, when our members bring food pantry items and leave at the altar.

-You can bring your food pantry items to the church office anytime Monday-Friday 9:00 AM – 12:00 PM.
+You can bring your food pantry items to the church office anytime.
+Office hours: Monday, Wednesday & Friday 9:00 AM – 12:00 PM.
 Closed Tuesday & Thursday.

 The food pantry is always in need of the following items: – peanut butter, complete meals, soups, potatoes, fruit, cereal, tea, dry milk, jello, spaghetti sauce, macaroni and cheese, crackers, 1 lb. bags of rice, dried beans, toilet paper, canned meats, jelly, vegetables, etc. (Please keep in mind that the size of the products brought in should be standard.
 Gallon cans or larger packages of goods are not practical for our distribution)